R-Elias/flattree/README.md

 `code_output.txt`.
 All files will be listed, but only files with fewer than 100 lines will have their content included in the output.

+`python flattree.py -o code_output.txt -d /path/to/project --ignore=file1.txt,subdir3`

+Analyze the directory `/path/to/project` and save the output to `code_output.txt`.
+All files will be listed, but the file `file1.txt` and the directory `subdir3` will be ignored.

 ## NOTES
 - The script uses UTF-8 encoding for reading files and writing output.
 It will skip files that cannot be decoded and exit if there's an error